Rubber Base vs. Builder Gel: Understanding the Difference for Stronger and Healthier Nails

 Liquid

-The Liquid Builder Gel is used to extend natural nails to a medium length or whether you want to repair a broken nail, provides strength and thickness to the natural nail, is ideal for weak and brittle nails, it is denser than the rubber base and less dense than the builder gel hard builder and like it, you must use a base coat before applying it.
+The Liquid Builder Gel is used to extend natural nails to a medium length or whether you want to repair a broken nail, provides strength and thickness to the natural nail, is ideal for weak and brittle nails, it is denser than the rubber base and less dense than the builder gel hard builder.
+Like it, you must use a base coat before applying it.
 It allows you to do lengthening and leveling very quickly and easily since it comes in a regular bottle with a brush like the gel polishes you usually use.
-It is widely used to make hybrid nails which is the combination of the Builder Gel Liquid on the extension of the natural nail tip with a leveling rubber base applied on the entire nail bed to create a perfect apex, hence the name hybrid nails because of the mixture of these two products promising a long-lasting and beautiful result.
+It is widely used to make hybrid nails, which combines the Builder Gel Liquid on the extension of the natural nail tip with a leveling rubber base applied on the entire nail bed to create a perfect apex.
+Hence, the name hybrid nails is based on the mixture of these two products, promising a long-lasting and beautiful result.

 Which one is the best choice for you?

-Choosing between a rubber base and builder gel will depend on your personal needs and preferences.
-If you have weak, thin, or flexible nails that need protection and strengthening, the rubber base may be the best choice for you.
-If you want longer or stronger, longer-lasting nails, the builder gel may be the better choice.
-Keep in mind that these two products can be used together for optimal results.
-For example, if you want long nails, you can use builder gel to lengthen them and then use a rubber base coat for a better finish.
+Choosing between a rubber base and builder gel depends on your needs and preferences.
+If you have weak, thin, or flexible nails that need protection and strengthening, the rubber base may be your best choice.
+The builder gel may be the better choice if you want longer or more substantial, longer-lasting nails.
+Remember that these two products can be used together for optimal results.
+For example, if you wish to long nails, you can use builder gel to lengthen them and then use a rubber base coat for a better finish.

 Conclusion

 These two formulas can be used together for optimal results.
 For example, if you want long nails, you can use builder gel to lengthen them and then use a rubber base coat to level them for a better finish.
-Both the rubber base and the builder gel are primarily formulated to strengthen and protect the nails, however, each has a specific purpose.
+The rubber base and the builder gel are primarily formulated to strengthen and protect the nails.
+However, each has a specific purpose.